auditing-gerrymandering/gerrymandering/README.md

-# Fair and Unbiased Districting
+# Auditing for Gerrymandering by Identifying Disenfranchised Individuals

-This repo is the home of the data and Python scripts/Jupyter notebooks that accompany the paper Algorithms for Fair and Unbiased Redistricting.
+This repo is the home of the data and Python scripts/Jupyter notebooks that accompany the paper Auditing for Gerrymandering by Identifying Disenfranchised Individuals, published in ACM FAccT'22.
 The bulk of this research was conducted as part of the
 2020 Duke University CS+ Program and under the supervision of Prof. Brandon Fain and Vaishali Jain.

 ## Team Members: